brocklab/cashier/README.md

-##  Cashier processes Expressed Barcoded Tags (EBT) from amplicon and scRNA Data.
+##  Cash in on Expressed Barcoded Tags (EBT) from NGS Sequencing Data.

-Bash and python scripts at the ready to process barcoded sequencing data!
+Bash and python scripts at your fingertips.

-This arsenal is defaulted to process our particular brand of barcoding amplicon data, but it's easily relatable to your line of work.
+This arsenal defaults to our particular brand of barcoding amplicon data, but it's easily relatable to your line of work.

-Now processes barcode sequencing data from amplicon and scRNAseq sources.
+Processes barcode sequencing data from both amplicon and scRNAseq sources, and enables working with 5' UMI adapters.
 Things are getting interesting.

-Also supports simultaneous UMI and barcode extraction, now with error correction and lineage barcode clustering thanks to the incredible people who developed starcode, a radically fast levenshtein-based clustering tool.
+We also use starcode, a radically fast minimum levenshtein clustering tool, to adapt for random sequencing error in the extracted barcodes.